makew0rld/gemget/README.md

   -t, --max-time uint       Set the downloading time limit, in seconds.
 Any download that
                             takes longer will cause an Info output and be deleted.

+  -p, --no-progress-bar     Disable the progress bar output.
   -o, --output string       Output path, for when there is only one URL.
                             '-' means stdout and implies --quiet.
                             It overrides --directory.

-  -q, --quiet               No info strings will be printed.
-Note that normally infos are
+  -q, --quiet               Neither info strings or the progress bar will be printed.
-                            printed to stderr, not stdout.
+                            Note that normally infos are printed to stderr, not stdout.

   -r, --redirects uint      How many redirects to follow before erroring out. (default 5) -s, --skip                Move to the next URL when one fails.
   -v, --version             Find out what version of gemget you're running.